 Is Your Company a Talent Optimizer?

-In research with over 400 companies, Vaya Group has focused on understanding what makes some strong "Talent Optimizers" and others "Talent Minimizers."
+In research with more than 400 companies, Vaya Group has focused on understanding what makes some strong "Talent Optimizers" and others "Talent Minimizers."

 “Target Eagles” Summary Report